elsanussi-s-mneina/phonetics-modeling/README.md

 `stack -- ghci`

-You can then type in code like the following (starting after the ">"):
+You can then type in code like the following (starting after the ">", you do not have to type the part before the first ">" symbol on each line.):

 `*Main> map analyzeIPA ["ð", "ə"]
 `